 They were first brought to prominence when the first decentralised cryptocurrency, Bitcoin, was created in 2009 by the anonymous person or persons, Satoshi Nakamoto.
 Since then multiple alternative cryptocurrencies (or 'altcoins') have been created and cryptocurrencies have seen increasingly widespread adoption and huge gains in value as a whole.
 In early 2011 a Bitcoin was worth 1 USD.
 As at August 2017, Bitcoin trades at a value of 3400 USD per coin.

 As Bitcoin has grown in prominence, it has seen greater recognition by world governments.
 The way Bitcoin is treated under the law varies from region to region.
 A fairly comprehensive list of the regional legal status of bitcoin may be found here.
-Many governments are only now focusing their attention on cryptocurrencies and the SEC has recently begun investigating ICOs and token sales.
-ICOs are described below.
+Many governments are only now focusing their attention on cryptocurrencies and the SEC has recently begun investigating token sales.

 Imagine a spreadsheet duplicated and stored on thousands of computers in a decentralised network.
 Then imagine that this network is designed to regularly update this spreadsheet based on user interactions and in accordance with a well defined set of rules.
 This analogy should give you a basic understanding of a blockchain.
 For a more in-depth explanation see here.